sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 user friendly, because (for now) we're more focused on speed than polish and user experience.

-**Note:** As of v0.9.5, the outputs of `fastgather` and `fastmultigather` almost completely match the output of `sourmash gather`; see below for details.

 ## Input file formats

 sourmash supports a variety of different storage formats for sketches (see [sourmash docs](https://sourmash.readthedocs.io/en/latest/command-line.html#choosing-signature-output-formats)), and the branchwater plugin works with some (but not all) of them.
 Branchwater _also_ supports an additional database type, a RocksDB-based inverted index, that is not (yet) supported natively by sourmash (through v4.8.11).

-**As of v0.9.8, we recommend using zip files or standalone manifest CSVs pointing to zip files whenever you need to provide multiple sketches.**
+**We recommend using zip files or standalone manifest CSVs pointing to zip files whenever you need to provide multiple sketches.**

 | command | command input | database format |
 | -------- | -------- | -------- |